sriman577/Assignment_4/README.md

-Used cut out and Resnetv1 within 50 epochs.
+Used cutout and Resnetv1 within 50 epochs.